Everything you need to know about Hiking The 2 day Trek Machu Picchu

 • Have ties and straps to store clothes or other items.

-• You can hire an extra porter with extra luggage.
-This item implies an additional cost over the tour price and varies depending on your hire tourism agency.
+• You can hire an extra porter for extra luggage.
+This option involves an additional cost over the tour price and varies depending on your hired tourism agency.

 Inquire Now